 Key Dates to Remember:

-In 2010, Dr. Carole Ames, Dean of the College of Education at Michigan State University proposed to expand international study abroad experiences for the college’s doctoral students.
+In 2010, Dr. Carole Ames, then the Dean of the College of Education at Michigan State University proposed to expand international study abroad experiences for the college’s doctoral students.
 Building on the successful international scholar exchange and study program established in 2008 with Southwest University (SWU) in Chongqing, China, Dean Ames invited College of Education faculty to propose potential international study abroad experiences and appointed Dr. Reitumetse Mabokela to serve as the program’s coordinator.
 Now the program has expanded with the support of the current Dean of the College of Education, Dr. Don Heller under the leadership of Dr. Reitumetse Mabokela now the Assistant Dean of International Studies.
 Established as the Fellowship for Enhancing Global Understanding Program, these opportunities were and are designed to help future researchers develop a global perspective on educational policies and practices.
 The program is also designed to provide graduate students pursuing doctoral study in the College of Education an opportunity to learn about the educational systems and cultures of other countries.
 In 2011 MSU formally expanded the Fellowship for Enhancing Global Understanding Program to include faculty-led Fellowships to China, Botswana, and Vietnam.
 The 2012 Fellowships were to China, Cyprus, and Vietnam; the 2013 Fellowships were to Botswana, China, and Indonesia.

-Participants are required to attend pre-trip monthly orientation sessions organized by the College of Education and do a modest amount of reading in preparation for these sessions.
+Pre-departure Requirements: Participants are required to attend pre-trip monthly orientation sessions organized by the College of Education and do a modest amount of reading in preparation for these sessions.
 Each fellow is also responsible for securing his/her passport, visa, and immunizations.
 The College will provide letters of support as necessary.